mgudmund/docker-pgrepl/README.md

     docker run -d -P --name pgrepl1  postgres_repl

+Check the logs to see if postgres started correctly:

+    docker logs pgrepl1
+    ...
+    LOG:  database system was shut down at 2015-06-30 08:14:39 UTC
+    LOG:  MultiXact member wraparound protections are now enabled
+    LOG:  database system is ready to accept connections
+    LOG:  autovacuum launcher started

 To add a standby to the master, pgrepl1, run:

     docker run -d --link pgrepl1:postgres -P --name pgrepl2 -e PGREPL_ROLE=STANDBY  postgres_repl

+Check the logs to make sure it has entered standby mode:

+    docker logs pgrepl2
+    LOG:  database system was interrupted while in recovery at log time 2015-06-30 08:15:14 UTC
+    HINT:  If this has occurred more than once some data might be corrupted and you might need to choose an earlier recovery target.
+    LOG:  entering standby mode
+    LOG:  started streaming WAL from primary at 0/4000000 on timeline 1
+    LOG:  redo starts at 0/4000060
+    LOG:  consistent recovery state reached at 0/5000000
+    LOG:  database system is ready to accept read only connections

 To add a second standby to the master,pgrepl1, run:

     docker run -d --link pgrepl1:postgres -P --name pgrepl3 -e PGREPL_ROLE=STANDBY  postgres_repl